cyphyhouse/Cymulator/src/Simulator/note.md

-## July 18
+# July 19

-currently, drone and car both use multithreading to control.

-the next step would be:

-- clearing the interface

-- modify the installation script to install the car and drone mpc

-  - Create  drone_mpc.py

-  - Improve car_mpc.py
+- combine sim.py and goto.py
+- find a good name for goto.py
+- look into move.py

+- Look into spawn.py
+- Drone mpc intergration